cqerl/cqerl/README.md

 ### Usage

+#### Pooler Mode
+This is the default/original mode.
+It uses [pooler][1] to manage connections, and has been around for quite a while, so is reasonably well tested.
+It does, however, have a couple of performance bottlenecks that may limit scalability on larger or more heaviliy loaded systems.

 ##### Connecting

 If you installed cassandra and didn't change any configuration related to authentication or SSL, you should be able to connect like this